processing/art-plus-code/_curriculum/02-01-Intro.md

     1. Mouth: smiling, frowning, open, closed
     1. Eyebrows: raised, tilted, flat

-1. Design the In-Between Faces (10–15 mins)
+1. Design the In-Between Faces
     1. Now, imagine how the mask moves from the first expression to the second.
     1. On a new piece of paper, draw 2–3 versions that mix parts of each expression.
 For example: a mask that’s just starting to frown, or eyes that are half-closed.
 1. Observe & Reflect (5–10 mins)